Perfect Ice Cream Calculator

 Have you ever been frustrated because your favorite ice cream was out of stock?
 Or perhaps no brand can satisfy your tastebuds at all?
 Well then, it's time to learn how to make frozen desserts at home so you can have them however and whenever you please.

 While a dedicated machine reduces the process to chucking the ingredients inside and letting it do the work, all you really need is a working freezer.
 What about the?
 We can split them into two categories:

 - Cream - Its high fat content is responsible for the rich flavor and soft texture as it coats the ice crystals.
 The cream also traps the air, which results in producing ice cream that's light and not as cold as a regular chunk of ice.

 - Milk - Due to its high water content, it puts the ice in ice cream.
 It also contains proteins and lactose that help trap air during the churning and control the crystal size.
 You can use sweetened condensed milk instead and skip the sugar.

 - Sweetener that contains no water - It means that sugar syrup, honey, dextrose won't do.
 Its role is not only making your ice cream sweet but also soft by lowering its freezing point depression.
 Otherwise, it'd be hard to scoop!

 - Flavorings - It's hard to omit them if you're going for a specific taste!

-- Stabilizers - They are either proteins or carbohydrates that increase viscosity (to thicken water), slow down melting, and give the milk a hand in reducing the crystal growth.
+- Stabilizers - They are either proteins or carbohydrates that increase viscosity (to thicken water; visit the water viscosity calculator to understand the physics of it!), slow down melting, and give the milk a hand in reducing the crystal growth.
 An example could be a xanthan gum that's also commonly used in milkshakes.

 - Emulsifiers - Their role is to help mix water and fat to obtain the perfect ice cream mixture, resulting in an even smoother final dessert.
 Don't get discouraged by the name - you don't need any sophisticated chemicals; an egg will do.